alstat/Yunir.jl/docs/src/man/basic_utilities.md

 dediac.(sentence0)
 ```
 ## Normalization
-The function to use is `normalize`, which works on Arabic, Buckwalter and custom transliterated characters.
+The function to use is `normalize`, which works on either Arabic, Buckwalter or custom transliterated characters.
 For example, using the `ar_basmala` and `bw_basmala` defined above, the normalized version would be
 ```@repl abc
 normalize(ar_basmala)
 normalize(bw_basmala; isarabic=false)